sandrokeil/interop-config/README.md

 > You want to reduce your factory boilerplate code?

-> You want to check automatically for mandatory params?
+> You want to check automatically for mandatory options?

 > You want to have an uniform config structure?